Neither CashBlog nor its writers are financial advisors. Nothing published on our website is financial advice. Our articles are strictly educational.

 That’s a turbo boost and then some!

 There are some important things to note.
-Our test involved holding the trade for a week and setting both the profit target and stoploss at 2 ATRs (average true range lengths) away from the entry price.
+Our test involved holding the trade for a week (these are swing trades, not day trades) and setting both the profit target and stoploss at 2 ATRs (average true range lengths) away from the entry price.

 The other important thing to note: these trades were also more volatile than the typical pullbacks.
 So yes you get that turbo boost, but it can shoot you hard in the wrong direction.
 And it makes sense: earnings announcements can cause major fluctuations in the stock price.

 For people who don’t like volatility or drawdowns, this could be a deal breaker.
 But otherwise, as a long term approach, this has the potential to add a lot of punch to your trading performance.